mkdewidar/music-sn/README.md

 # Social Music Network

 System Software module coursework for second year undergraduate.

-The software aims to be a social network using Music.
+The coursework was to create a social music network using Java.
+Due to time constraints the project doesn't implement all the planned for features.
+The app features are influenced by Slack and Facebook.

+## Features
+These are the features that were implemented:
+* User login and registration.
+* Creating channels.
+* Finding friends and sending friend requests.
+* Accepting and rejecting friend requests.
+* Making posts and seeing friends posts from the feed channel.
+* Stable application; the client can reconnect to the server at any time.

 ## Installation